guaguanco127/br.utility.stereo.1.0/MaxMSP External/README.md

 This external works almost like the abstraction version.
 However, you are unable to click inside of an external.

 The first two inlets are for the left and the right stereo signals.
-You can give the message of "mode $1" with a [number] connected to the message to adjust the modes using Max data.

-A messages with "width $1" with a float connected to the message between 0. and 100. will adjust the width.

-A messages with "pan $1" with a float connected to the message between -100. and 100. will adjust the panning.
+The 3rd inlet is for the stereo mode and requires an integer.
+0 = Stereo, 1 = Swap,  2 = Left, 3 = Right, 4 = Mid, 5 = Side

+The 4th inlet is for panning, a float between -100.0 and 100.0 will pan between left and right.

+The 5th inlet is for the width of the stereo, and it requires a float between 0.0 and 100.0.